liferay-gs-latam/frw-tests-samples/README.md

 ### Run by line command into the specific test folder.

+1. `gradle performTest` into the functional-tests-withoutBDD folder.
-1. `gradle cucumberTest` into the functional-tests folder.
+2. `gradle cucumberTest` into the functional-tests folder.
-2. `gradle integrationTest` into the unit-tests folder.
+3. `gradle integrationTest` into the integration-tests folder.
-3. `gradle unitTest` into the unit-tests folder.
+4. `gradle unitTest` into the unit-tests folder.
-4. For Java Script Tests Using Jasmine:
+5. For Java Script Tests Using Jasmine:

-4.1.
+5.1.
 Perform `npm install -g jasmine`

-4.2.
+5.2.
 Go to `/modules/tests/js-unit-tests/jasmine`

-4.3.
+5.3.
 Perform `jasmine` command to run all Java Script tests.

 ### Run by line command into the root folder.

 Configure your project according: (https://github.com/manoelcyreno/lfrgs-selenium-commons/wiki/Setup#how-to-use)

+1. `./gradlew modules:tests:functional-tests-withoutBDD:performTest ` into the root folder.
-1. `./gradlew modules:tests:functional-tests:cucumberTest` into the root folder.
+2. `./gradlew modules:tests:functional-tests:cucumberTest` into the root folder.
-2. `./gradlew modules:tests:integration-tests:integrationTest` into the root folder.
+3. `./gradlew modules:tests:integration-tests:integrationTest` into the root folder.
-3. `./gradlew modules:tests:unit-tests:unitTest` into the root folder.
+4. `./gradlew modules:tests:unit-tests:unitTest` into the root folder.
-4. For Java Script Tests Using Jasmine you must go to the specific folder according topic above.
+5. For Java Script Tests Using Jasmine you must go to the specific folder according topic above.

 ### Run by IDE.

 Configure your project according: (https://github.com/manoelcyreno/lfrgs-selenium-commons/wiki/Setup#how-to-use)

+1. `runAllTests.java` into the src/functionalTest/java/com/liferay/samples/functional/testsSuite folder.
-1. `runTest.java` into the src/functionalTest/java/com/liferay/samples/functional/test folder.
+2. `runTest.java` into the src/functionalTest/java/com/liferay/samples/functional/test folder.
-2. `runTest.java` into the src/integrationTest/java/com/liferay/samples/integration/test folder.
+3. `runTest.java` into the src/integrationTest/java/com/liferay/samples/integration/test folder.
-3. `runTest.java` into the src/unitTest/java/com/liferay/samples(1, 2 or 3)/unit/test folder.
+4. `runTest.java` into the src/unitTest/java/com/liferay/samples(1, 2 or 3)/unit/test folder.

 ## Goal of wiki project